TRIUMPH TIGER 1200 GT PRO (2022 - 2024) Review

 5 out of 5 (5/5)

 Triumph have to be congratulated on what can only be described as a radical transformation of the Tiger 1200 adventure bike.
+The 2022 update was quickly superseded by a new 2024 Triumph Tiger 1200 GT Pro and Explorer just two years on.

-This new generation of adventure bike more than lives up to their promise and in terms of performance, handling and technology are on a par with the BMW R1250GS.
+This generation of adventure bike more than lives up to their promise and in terms of performance, handling and technology are on a par with the BMW R1250GS.

 The new T-plane motor’s vibey characteristics may not quite be to the taste of fans of the older generation’s silky smooth triple, but the work done trimming weight off the Tiger’s chassis has transformed its dynamics, making it a very impressive handling adventure bike with a high level of cleverly integrated electronics that work faultlessly.